 Read More About Diet for Controlling Gas & Bloating

-Good communication – the physician-patient relationship – is an important part of effective long-term management of IBS and other chronic conditions.
+Good communication – the healthcare provider-patient relationship – is an important part of effective long-term management of IBS and other chronic conditions.
+Preparing yourself for appointments and effectively communicating with your healthcare provider will make a difference in your outcome.
+Learn more about ways to improve your healthcare provider-patient communication.